jspsych/jsPsych/docs/overview/eye-tracking.md

 </html>
 ```

 Below is example data from the image-keyboard-response trial taken from the experiment above.
 In addition to the standard data that is collected for this plugin, you can see the additional `webgazer_data` and `webgazer_targets` arrays.
-The `webgazer_data` shows three gaze location estimates during the 1-second image presentation, which were recorded at 335 ms, 706 ms, and 1007 ms from the start of the trial.
+The `webgazer_data` shows 21 gaze location estimates during the 1-second image presentation.
 The `webgazer_targets` array shows that there was one target, the image-keyboard-response stimulus, and tells you the x- and y-coordinate boundaries for the target (image) rectangle.
 By comparing each of the x/y locations from the `webgazer_data` locations array with the target boundaries in `webgazer_targets`, you can determine if/when the estimated gaze location was inside the target area.

 ```js
 {